Don't just go to Orchard Road for shopping, there's heaps to do with kids at Orchard Road too!

 If it’s the local runny egg and kaya toast breakfast that you are craving for, look for the trusty Toast Box at malls like Shaw House, ION, The Centrepoint, and more.

-With all your brekky needs sorted, we know you’ve begun the day on the right note!
+With all your breakfast and brunch needs sorted, we know you’ve begun the day on the right note!

 Guessing the brood and you would have worked up an enormous appetite by this time.
 It’s time to give those feet some rest!
 We know just the fam-pleaser that will win you huge-brownie points.
 The high tea at Marmalade Pantry is a winner, hands down!
 And nothing can beat an assortment of nom-worthy goodies on a multi-tiered serving stand with a hot pot of tea to wash it all down.
 Delish!

 If you are up for something on the go, just walk down Orchard Road and you’ll spot ice-cream uncles selling $2 ice-cream sandwiches – the quintessential Singapore sweet treat!
 Or how about a trip to the legendary Kind Kones at the Forum or Paragon for a sweet treat?
-Or the creamy Van Leeuwen, bringing a touch of Brooklyn to Orchard Central.
+You could join the queue for Australia’s favourite frozen yogurt brand, Yo-Chi or indulge in a protein-rich ice cream that’s made of tofu at Tofu G. You’ve gotta try the pistachio and manadarin orange flavours!
 For something different, the crispy bun with condensed milk from Tsui Wah at The Heeren is worth a try, too!
-We also like to support the budding home bakers at Baker X @ Orchard Central, always something to look forward to here.

-Need a coffee?
-Look for the Japanese specialty coffee, Kurasu at Orchard Building.
+If you’re looking for takeaways, head to the Japanese specialty coffee, Kurasu at Orchard Building.
 Don’t underestimate this hole in the wall, its rich and aromatic coffee has won over the hearts of many, and they serve a good Matcha latte too.
-Head to Clayful Cafe for coffee and creativity with clay and the kiddos or make your way to the quirky Chinese brand, There Was No Coffee for interesting concoctions which includes rose, banana, or even durian in your coffee!

 What’s your fave thing to do on Orchard Road with kids?
 DM us and let us know what we should add to our list!